Let us take a look at the historical stock market performance under a Democratic or a Republican President.

 At the time, our monthly healthcare premium had grown to $1,890.
 With another $2,000 a month in upcoming preschool expense, my retirement income streams were to finally be tested.

 Instead of going back to work, I decided to focus more on online entrepreneurship.
+Further, with the global pandemic keeping me at home more, I thought I might as well try to make more money online.
 Progress has been made so far.
 Both my wife and I are still able to be stay at home parents to our two children.

 However, I don’t think I’m happier.